fireblocks/ncw-web-demo-v2/README.md

     - Environment variable controls the implementation
     - Easy to switch between modes for testing
     - Consistent import paths using Vite's alias system

+## EQ Demo app.pdf → will include the flow for embedded wallet